cwfparsonson/cwfparsonson.github.io/_pages/about.md

 <div style="text-align: justify">

-Currently, I am finishing a PhD in communication networks, artificial intelligence, and optimisation.
-My research is focused on solving NP-hard discrete optimisation problems with the use of reinforcement learning, graph neural networks, swarm, and evolutionary algorithms.
-My specific research interests include: (1) machine learning for combinatorial optimisation over graphs; (2) resource allocation in optical data centre networks and distributed deep learning clusters; (3) optimisation algorithms applied to ultra-fast optical switching; and (4) developing open source tools for benchmarking.
+Currently finishing a PhD in communication networks, artificial intelligence, and optimisation.
+Research focused on solving NP-hard discrete optimisation problems with the use of reinforcement learning, graph neural networks, swarm, and evolutionary algorithms.
+Specific research interests include: (1) machine learning for combinatorial optimisation over graphs; (2) resource allocation in optical data centre networks and distributed deep learning clusters; (3) optimisation algorithms applied to ultra-fast optical switching; and (4) developing open source tools for benchmarking.

 </div>